sgjava/c3l/README.md

 can set the pixel routines, etc. at runtime and share the graphics functions.

-I took a fresh look at implementing lines, rectangles, ellipses and circles. setVicPix sets a pixel and clearVicPix clears a pixels.
-I added color to the graphics function to tell it to set or clear pixels (for monochrome).
-This is pretty cool, since you can easily erase parts of your drawing using the same parameters except the last one called setPix.
+I took a fresh look at implementing lines, rectangles, ellipses and circles. setPixel sets a pixel.
+I added color to the function to make it set or clear pixels (for monochrome).
+This is pretty cool, since you can easily erase parts of your drawing using the same parameters except color.
 Set color to 1 to set and 0 to clear pixels.
+As I add new color modes the color argument will be able to handle it.

-I optimized drawLine by detecting horizontal and vertical lines. drawLineH can draw horizontal lines about 15x faster than Bresenham's algorithm based on the bitmap memory layout and not having to read/write the pixel byte 8 times like setPix and clearPix. drawLineV is optimized also, but not nearly as much as drawLineH.
+I optimized drawLine by detecting horizontal and vertical lines. drawLineH can draw horizontal lines about 15x faster than Bresenham's algorithm based on the bitmap memory layout and not having to read/write the pixel byte 8 times like setPixel. drawLineV is optimized also, but not nearly as much as drawLineH.
 You can still call drawLineH and drawLineV directly as needed.

 Enough bitmap graphic basics are provided to build applications that can graph